Thailand Digital Arrival Card (TDAC): Everything You Need to Know

 Did you know that you now need to submit the Thailand Digital Arrival Card when entering Thailand?
 Here’s how to do it.

-This means no more asking for an arrival card and filling it out by hand.
-Instead, you can file it digitally before coming to Thailand and then show it to an immigration officer at the airport.
+This means you no longer need to ask for an arrival card and fill it out by hand.
+Instead, you can submit it online before coming to Thailand and show it to an immigration officer when you arrive.

 The TDAC should make immigration faster and smoother.